burlster1980/arupcodev060/content/creating-pages/creating-projects.md

 			<p>To select your contact:</p>
 			<ul>
 				<li>Click the ‘Edit’ button to launch the popup</li>
 				<li>Within the popup, browse the content tree in the left-hand column to find your contact (contacts are stored in alphabetical order – based on the contact’s first name.
-I.e. ‘John Smith’ would be found in the ‘J’ folder)</li>
+I.e. ‘John Smith’ would be found in the 'J' folder)</li>
 				<li>Double click your chosen contact – their name will then appear in the righthand colum</li>
 				<li>Click ‘Ok’</li>
 			</ul>